cristiandonosoc/cristiandonosoc.github.io/content/posts/neovim/some_neovim_setup_notes.md

 refuse to program on an editor/tool that does not have Vim bindings.
 I also get grumpy when the Vim emulation on those tools doesn't work quite right.
 Rider is the latest thing to annoy me.

-But throughout those time, I have used a relative vanilla statement.
+But throughout those times, I have used a relative vanilla Vim config.
 Like everyone else, I had a .vimrc that I have accumulated over time, building some idiosyncrasies along the way.
 Some things about my setup that are relative uncommon:

 - I use "," as my leader.
 - In normal mode, I mapped <space> to search (basically like pressing '/').
-- Since as long as I remember, in normal mode I use <tab> to format the file (eg. invoke gofmt).
+- Since as long as I remember, in normal mode I use `<tab>` to format the file (eg. invoke gofmt).

 ... and so and so forth.